renato-favarin/ds_em_producao/README.md

 ![h13](https://user-images.githubusercontent.com/64495168/129499835-85cefe88-7648-45c1-94b7-593717869ffa.png)

-Perhaps this analysis is an insight and investigation is recommended if such superior performance is due to the location of the store or if the fact that they are open on Sundays makes them gain extra confidence in availability, which makes customers look for such stores regardless of the day of the week.
+Perhaps this analysis is an insight and investigation of such superior performance is recommended. <br>
-It may be for yet another factor to be identified.
+One possible reason could be the store's location (which makes sense to open it on Sundays); another reason may be that such stores that do not close on any day of the week result in increased confidence by customers in "finding the doors open" and therefore looking for such stores regardless of the day of the week. <br>
+Of course, it could still be another factor or combination of them.

 ## Data preparation (standardization and feature selection)